 Schultze-Kraft says he believes the supply and liquidity crisis is set to fuel an uptrend in Bitcoin’s price for the foreseeable future.

 “Bitcoin is in a supply and liquidity crisis.
 This is extremely bullish!
 And highly underrated.
-I believe we will see this significantly reflected in Bitcoin’s price in the upcoming months.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+I believe we will see this significantly reflected in Bitcoin’s price in the upcoming months.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Follow us on Twitter, Facebook and Telegram